 While there is quite a bit of work involved preparing for and sitting the four-hour, PMP® exam, many interested candidates never get beyond the online application form.

 The main reason for this relates to the section where you must fill out your previous project management experience.
 There are many restrictions here.
 For instance, you may only consider projects that you have managed in the past eight years.
 Projects cannot overlap and they must total a certain number of hours and months!

 Velopi noticed that its early students struggled with this and developed its PMP® Experience Calculator to assist.
-Divided into three sections, the calculator prompts the candidate for all the relevant information.
+Divided into two sections, the calculator prompts the candidate for all the relevant information.

 Section 1: Project Dates

 The candidate is asked to fill in a little table for each of the projects they managed:

 They only need to fill in the shaded sections – the total hours and months taken for the project are calculated automatically, for instance: